 A friend in Colorado (where apparently, this is common) stopped at the grocery store the other day to buy gas.
-There’s a speaker next to the pump – which immediately started urging her to buy some fuel additive.
+There’s a speaker next to the pump.

 She hit the button to make it stop.
 It kept going… and going.
 She stood there muttering at the thing, ‘Didn’t I just tell you to shut up?
 Stop it!
 Be quiet!”